sethtroisi/prime-gap/README.md

   * [ ] Option to output m with gcd(m, d) != 1
   * (Method2)
     * [ ] Estimate PRP/s and include in status.
-    * [ ] Ctrl-c then just writes out the results at that point.
 * prime-gap-search.db
   * A plan for how to clean up [partially] finished ranges